Urban Analytics. Shared City Photos

 The topic of our last posts was “Urban Analytics module” and the tools it includes.
 One of the tools is “Road accidents” for revealing the road accidents hotspots.

-Now let us introduce “Private cars map” tool.
+Now let us introduce “Visualizing Vehicle Distribution in a City” tool.
 It is characterized by its main purpose: visualization of car density and their location in the city.
 Knowing the detailed information of this kind can be useful in many processes like planning the layout of parking spots or evaluating car-dependency level of the city.

 When a polygonal object representing real-life objects like green spaces or lawns is stored in the system, it is possible to reveal areas where lawn parking violations take place.